cimeson/octopus-energy-metrics/README.md

 | CALORIFIC_VALUE                   | Gas         | Required for Group | 37.5 = standard calorific calue for gas |
 | JOULES_CONVERSION                 | Gas         | Required for Group | 3.6 = standard conversion divider to convert to joules for gas |

-* You can find the MPAN,MPRN and SN's of your devices in the Octopus dashboard.
+* You can find the MPAN, MPRN and SN's of your devices in the Octopus dashboard.
-* You can find standing charge and unit rate URLs for your Octopus products by navigating the Products API.
+* You can find your Octopus Product Code by navigating the Products API.

 ## Changes in forked development